 How often do you water tomato plants?

-That said, it’s not hard to figure out when to water your tomato plants.
+That said, it’s not hard to figure out when to water your tomato plants whether they’re indeterminate or determinate tomatoes, hybrid or heirloom.
 Garden lore says to give tomato plants an inch or two of water each week.
 I do a quick daily check to gauge whether my tomato plants need a drink.
 This check consists of two parts: 1) a visual inspection of the soil to see if it looks dry and 2) me sticking my finger into the soil to feel if it’s dry.
 If it looks and feels dry, I water.

 Early in the season when my tomato plants are young I find that I need to water a couple of times a week.
 Once the plants have matured and begin to flower and fruit, my container-grown tomatoes are irrigated almost daily and garden tomatoes are deep watered once a week.
 I’ve also learned a few simple strategies to reduce watering which you’ll find detailed below.

 It’s important to understand that inconsistent watering of tomatoes is just as bad as too little water.
 If tomato plants, particular those grown in pots, are allowed to dry out to the point of wilting, the plants can be affected by blossom end rot.
-To learn more about blossom end rot and how to prevent it, be sure to read Jessica’s excellent article.
+To learn more about blossom end rot, its connection to calcium deficiency, and how to prevent it, be sure to read Jessica’s excellent article.

 How often do you water tomato plants in garden beds

-Garden-grown tomato plants need to be watered less often than those planted in containers, especially if the plants are mulched.
+Garden-grown tomato plants like plum, cherry, and slicers for sandwiches need to be watered less often than those planted in containers, especially if the plants are mulched.
 As noted above, frequency of watering depends on weather and soil type, but also on whether you grow in raised beds or an in-ground garden.
 Raised beds tend to dry out quicker than in-ground garden beds.

 Another factor to consider is the stage of growth.
-Once my tomato plants begin to fruit in mid to late summer, particularly large-fruited heirloom varieties, I cut back on watering to help concentrate the flavors and reduce splitting and cracking.
+Once my tomato plants begin to fruit in mid to late summer and I’m starting to get red fruits, particularly large-fruited heirloom tomatoes like Brandywine, I cut back on watering to help concentrate the flavors and reduce splitting and cracking.

 How often do you water tomato plants in containers